mike-L/gettingandcleaningdata_assignment/README.md

 8. Outputs the resulting dataframe as 'tidy_data.txt' using write.table()

 ##Why we can consider tidy_dataset.txt to be tidy
+Note: For this exercise I have chosen to leave the data in wide format.

 ###1.
 There is only one observation per row
 Each row in the data pertains to one activity for one subject only.